 This Service will be done as part of the Output 3.4."Baikal Information Center, with NGO Forum and Business and Industry Partnerships".
-Concept paper on the development and further enhancement of the legal educational framework with focus on of the ecology will be developed.
+The objective of this service is to promote the active involvement of local communities in the cleaning up campaign work and enhancing people's environmental education about that community action can maintain the fine balance between human and environment.